 - 1.1 The Ceredigion Local Development Plan 2007 2022 was formally adopted by Ceredigion County Council on 25th April 2013.
-This is the 8th Annual Monitoring Report and covers the period 1st April 2020 31st March 2021 with referrals to earlier parts of the plan period where indicators dictate this to be necessary.
+This is the 9th Annual Monitoring Report and covers the period 1st April 2021 31st March 2022 with referrals to earlier parts of the plan period where indicators dictate this to be necessary.
 The AMR is the main mechanism for reviewing the relevance and success of the LDP and identifying any changes necessary from established trends identified.
+It seeks to assess the extent to which the LDP strategies, policies and key sites are being delivered. - 1.2 This is the final AMR of the statutory plan period and represents the position at which targets should have been achieved.
+The plan has no formal drop-dead date and following the Councils decision to formally pause replacement plan preparation in October 2021, will remain the plan in place until a replacement plan is adopted.
+As discussed throughout the indicators in the AMR highlight it's a complex picture as to why some targets have been achieved and others haven't however one key factor plays a significant role.
+The household projections on which the plan was predicated.
+In that they predicted population growth, however in reality Ceredigion has seen the largest decline in population in Wales in the intercensal period 2011 and 2021 with decline of 5.8%. - 1.3 Whilst the plan remains in place the AMR will continue to be undertaken, however it's important to note the further we move from adoption the less relevant the housing targets and employment land targets become.
+In effect it is likely these targets will never be achieved in the short to medium term as the housing requirement of 400 units a year is not what we recognise now as an appropriate housing target for Ceredigion.
+That being said the AMR recognises that in many cases (outside of the housing targets) the LDP continues to function well and there are no major concerns over policy implementation. - 1.4 The Monitoring framework for this AMR forms part of the adopted LDP.
+Consideration has been given to The Town and Country Planning (Local Development Plan) (Wales) Regulations (2005) (Regulation 37) and core indicators identified in the Local Development Plan Manual, Edition 2 (August

-It seeks to assess the extent to which the LDP strategies, policies and key sites are being delivered. - 1.2 The Monitoring framework for this AMR forms part of the adopted LDP.
-Consideration has been given to The Town and Country Planning (Local Development Plan) (Wales) Regulations (2005) (Regulation 37) and core indicators identified in the Local Development Plan Manual, Edition 2 (August 2015) and Edition 3 (March 2020).
-Subsequent changes to the LDP monitoring framework are provided in Appendix 1. - 1.3 Monitoring the LDP also accords with the requirements for monitoring the sustainability performance of the plan through the Strategic Environmental Assessment / Sustainability Appraisal (SEA/SA) monitoring framework.
-Section 5 of this report includes monitoring the SA/SEA for the period 1st April 2020 31st March 2021.
-It is considered that any issues of concern which have arisen during the monitoring period to materially change the Sustainability Appraisal will be taken into account in the Sustainability Appraisal of the replacement LDP currently being prepared. - 1.4 A Review of the adopted LDP has been undertaken and the report recommended a full replacement Plan is prepared.
-The Delivery Agreement for the replacement LDP was confirmed in June 2018. - 1.5 The Review Report and Delivery Agreement are available on the Council's website.
+- 2015) and Edition 3 (March 2020).
+Subsequent changes to the LDP monitoring framework are provided in Appendix 1. - 1.5 Monitoring the LDP also accords with the requirements for monitoring the sustainability performance of the plan through the Strategic Environmental Assessment / Sustainability Appraisal (SEA/SA) monitoring framework.
+Section 5 of this report includes monitoring the SA/SEA for the period 1st April 2021 31st March 2022.
+It is considered that any issues of concern which have arisen during the monitoring period to materially change the Sustainability Appraisal will be taken into account in the Sustainability Appraisal of the replacement LDP at such time as this is prepared. - 1.6 A Review of the adopted LDP has been undertaken and the report recommended a full replacement Plan is prepared.
+The Delivery Agreement for the replacement LDP was confirmed in June 2018. - 1.7 The Review Report and Delivery Agreement are available on the Council's website.